carlotapearl/Udacity-FEND-arcade-game-master/README.md

 ## How to Play

-Download this game to your computer.
-Or you can play it in [your browser].
-Load index.html in the browser.
+To play the game click [here](https://htmlpreview.github.io/?https://github.com/carlotapearl/Udacity-FEND-arcade-game-master/blob/master/index.html) to see a live version of the game.

+## Other options to play:

+1. Download or clone this repository on your machine.
+2. Extract the .zip file
+3. Open index.html in your browser.

+## Game Instructions

 1. Use the up/down/right/left arrows on your keyboard to move your player

 ![keyboard arrows](images/keyboard-keys.png)

-Move into empty spaces, avoiding the bugs.
-If your player collides into a bug or a bug gets your player, the game is over.
+2. Move into empty spaces, avoiding the bugs.
+If your player collides into a bug or a bug gets your player, you loose a life.
+Once you loose all 3 lives the game is over.

-4. Collect the gems to win more points.
+4. Every time you reach the water you collect 100 points.
+Every time you collect a gem you win 20 points!

 ### How Do You Win?